1. Visit the Domestic Violence Court

 Please note: Protection orders also can be obtained for you by another person, with your written permission/ consent.

-No written permission- can only be executed in cases of a minor or those who are mentally disabled, or unconscious or unable to give consent.
+Obtaining a Protection Order with no written permission, can only be executed in cases of a minor or those who are mentally disabled, or unconscious or unable to give consent.

 Those who can obtain a protection order on your behalf: